rukbat/RukbatBitlyBundle/Resources/doc/index.md

     target=bundles/Rukbat/BitlyBundle
 ```

-and run php bin/vendors install
+... and run php bin/vendors install

-- Add the Rukbat namespace to autoloader
+... and add the Rukbat namespace to autoloader

 ``` php
 <?php